OpenEvalProject/evals/manuscripts/elife-63402/v3/manuscript.md

 ### Affiliations

 1. Atlanta Veterans Affairs Medical Center Decatur United States
-2. https://ror.org/03czfpz43 Department of Orthopaedics, Emory University School of Medicine Atlanta United States
+2. Department of Orthopaedics, Emory University School of Medicine Atlanta United States ([ROR:03czfpz43](https://ror.org/03czfpz43))
-3. https://ror.org/04p2sbk06 Department of Biotechnology, Panjab University Chandigarh India
+3. Department of Biotechnology, Panjab University Chandigarh India ([ROR:04p2sbk06](https://ror.org/04p2sbk06))
-4. https://ror.org/03czfpz43 Emory University, Division of Endocrinology Atlanta United States
+4. Emory University, Division of Endocrinology Atlanta United States ([ROR:03czfpz43](https://ror.org/03czfpz43))

 † Corresponding author

 ## Abstract

-The clinical healing environment after a posterior spinal arthrodesis surgery is one of the most clinically challenging bone-healing environments across all orthopedic interventions due to the absence of a contained space and the need to form de novo bone.
+Background:The clinical healing environment after a posterior spinal arthrodesis surgery is one of the most clinically challenging bone-healing environments across all orthopedic interventions due to the absence of a contained space and the need to form de novo bone.
 Our group has previously reported that sclerostin in expressed locally at high levels throughout a developing spinal fusion.
-However, the role of sclerostin in controlling bone fusion remains to be established.
-We computationally identified two FDA-approved drugs, as well as a single novel small-molecule drug, for their ability to disrupt the interaction between sclerostin and its receptor, LRP5/6.
+However, the role of sclerostin in controlling bone fusion remains to be established.Methods:We computationally identified two FDA-approved drugs, as well as a single novel small-molecule drug, for their ability to disrupt the interaction between sclerostin and its receptor, LRP5/6.
 The drugs were tested in several in vitro biochemical assays using murine MC3T3 and MSCs, assessing their ability to (1) enhance canonical Wnt signaling, (2) promote the accumulation of the active (non-phosphorylated) form of β-catenin, and (3) enhance the intensity and signaling duration of BMP signaling.
 These drugs were then tested subcutaneously in rats as standalone osteoinductive agents on plain collagen sponges.
-Finally, the top drug candidates (called VA1 and C07) were tested in a rabbit posterolateral spine fusion model for their ability to achieve a successful fusion at 6 wk.
-We show that by controlling GSK3b phosphorylation our three small-molecule inhibitors (SMIs) simultaneously enhance canonical Wnt signaling and potentiate canonical BMP signaling intensity and duration.
-We also demonstrate that the SMIs produce dose-dependent ectopic mineralization in vivo in rats as well as significantly increase posterolateral spine fusion rates in rabbits in vivo, both as standalone osteogenic drugs and in combination with autologous iliac crest bone graft.
-Few if any osteogenic small molecules possess the osteoinductive potency of BMP itself – that is, the ability to form de novo ectopic bone as a standalone agent.
+Finally, the top drug candidates (called VA1 and C07) were tested in a rabbit posterolateral spine fusion model for their ability to achieve a successful fusion at 6 wk.Results:We show that by controlling GSK3b phosphorylation our three small-molecule inhibitors (SMIs) simultaneously enhance canonical Wnt signaling and potentiate canonical BMP signaling intensity and duration.
+We also demonstrate that the SMIs produce dose-dependent ectopic mineralization in vivo in rats as well as significantly increase posterolateral spine fusion rates in rabbits in vivo, both as standalone osteogenic drugs and in combination with autologous iliac crest bone graft.Conclusions:Few if any osteogenic small molecules possess the osteoinductive potency of BMP itself – that is, the ability to form de novo ectopic bone as a standalone agent.
 Herein, we describe two such SMIs that have this unique ability and were shown to induce de novo bone in a stringent in vivo environment.
-These SMIs may have the potential to be used in novel, cost-effective bone graft substitutes for either achieving spinal fusion or in the healing of critical-sized fracture defects.
-This work was supported by a Veteran Affairs Career Development Award (IK2-BX003845).
+These SMIs may have the potential to be used in novel, cost-effective bone graft substitutes for either achieving spinal fusion or in the healing of critical-sized fracture defects.Funding:This work was supported by a Veteran Affairs Career Development Award (IK2-BX003845).

 ## Introduction